viamrobotics/docs/docs/components/camera/_index.md

 To use a camera with your machine, you need to add it to your machine's configuration.
 Go to your machine's **CONFIGURE** page, and add a model that supports your camera.

-The following list shows you the available camera models.
+The following list shows the available camera models.
 The configuration of your camera component depends on your camera model.
 For additional configuration information, click on the model name: